www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

     * [x] Consolidate bin and binr folder.
       -> Do not do this as the advantage of a dedicated folder for such, is the fact, that IDE usable commands are not hidden along not IDE usable commands in the bin folder.
       -> Commands should check, if they are executed in the bin folder or in the project folder and act accordingly.
-    * [ ] Build software on Steam Deck, in order to check this.
+    * [x] Build software on Steam Deck, in order to check this. -> Building the software on a unprepared computer, is good enough for testing purposes.
+    * [ ] Fix README links and their respective docs to build instructions.
 * [x] Link to Codeberg in README.
 * [x] Improve Hub Readme.
 * [x] Consider creating pseudo none developer news. -> Social media is enough for that, right now.